The self-care guide to V-Day

 Regularly engaging in self-care and learning how to love yourself means that you’re able to be more understanding towards others.
 Accordingly, you might be more likely to donate money or volunteer your time.

-Valentine’s Day gives you the perfect excuse to pamper yourself and establish a self-care routine.
+Valentine’s Day is the perfect excuse to pamper yourself and establish a self-care routine.

 There are tons of ways to pamper yourself